barakle2401/barakle2401/README.md

-I'm Barak and I'm a Web Developer and JS freak, currently in love with :collision: VUE.js :collision:
+I'm Barak and I'm a Web Developer and JS freak, currently in love with :collision: VUE.js :collision: React.js :collision:

 - 🔭 I’m currently working at Allot (via herolo) as a frontend developer
 - 🌱 I’m currently learning vite, vue composition api and jest